List of asset management firms

-An asset management company is an asset management / investment management company/firm that invests the pooled funds of retail investors in securities in line with the stated investment objectives.
+An asset management company is an asset management/investment management company/firm that invests the pooled funds of retail investors in securities in line with the stated investment objectives.
 For a fee, the company/firm provides more diversification, liquidity, and professional management consulting service than is normally available to individual investors.
 The diversification of portfolio is done by investing in such securities which are inversely correlated to each other.
 Money is collected from investors by way of floating various collective investment schemes, e.g. mutual fund schemes.
 In general, an asset management company is a company that is engaged primarily in the business of investing in, and managing, portfolios of securities.
 A study by consulting firm Casey Quirk, which is owned by Deloitte, found that asset management firms ended 2020 with record highs in both revenue and assets under management.

 Largest companies

-The following is a list of the top 20 asset managers in the world (as of March 31, 2024), ranked by total assets under management:
+The following is a list of the top asset management companies in the world, ranked by total assets under management (AUM) as of 2025: